FEX-Emu/FEX/Readme.md

 Please see [Building FEX](#building-fex).

 ## Getting Started
-FEX has been tested to build and run on ARMv8.0, ARMv8.1+, and x86-64(AVX or newer) hardware.
+FEX has been tested to build and run on ARMv8.0+ hardware.
-ARMv7 and older x86 hardware will not work.
+ARMv7 hardware will not work.
 Expected operating system usage is Linux.
 FEX has been tested with Ubuntu 20.04, 20.10, and 21.04.
 Also Arch Linux.

 On AArch64 hosts the user **MUST** have an x86-64 RootFS [Creating a RootFS](#RootFS-Generation).